If you want to know how long affairs last, we must first establish what kind of affair it is. There are 3 different types of affairs.

 - Relationship affairs (the most common one we deal with, also known as limerence)

-Limerence occurs when a person enters into a long-lasting affair characterized by a relationship and feeling “completely in love” with their affair partner.is discussed in more detail in other articles on the site (open and in new tabs for more information).
+Limerence occurs when a person enters into a long-lasting affair characterized by a relationship and feeling “completely in love” with their affair partner.
+Limerence is discussed in more detail in other articles on the site (open this one and this one in new tabs for more information).

 - The two wind up together.
 After that, the fear aspect that makes the passion so strong begins to weaken.
 (As long as they are not really together – one is still married or something – there is continued fear underlying the limerence.)
 Therefore, if both are no longer married and they are living together, limerence begins to fade, and with that, the level of intense emotion begins to fade.
 They begin to lose the “halo effect” and start noticing the other’s flaws.
 They also may well begin to blame the lover for the things they lost – access to children, respect from people they care about, their marriage, etc.